nhsx/AnalyticsUnit/DSInternWave1Experience.md

 ---
 layout: base
-title: Data Science Internships - Experience and Tips
+title: Data Science Internships - Student Experiences
-description: One of our PhD Data Science Interns shares their experience of partaking in the scheme and suggests some tips for others applying in the future
+description: A couple of our wave 1 PhD Data Science Interns shares their experience of partaking in the scheme and suggests some tips for others applying in the future
 permalink: DSInternWave1Experience.html
 ---